orion-project/rezonator2/README.md

 # reZonator 2

-[reZonator](http://rezonator.orion-project.org) is a software for designing laser resonators and calculation the propagation of light beams (as gaussian so as ray vectors) in complex optical systems.
+[reZonator](http://rezonator.orion-project.org) is software for designing of laser resonators and calculation of light beam propagation (as gaussian so as ray vectors) in complex optical systems.

 This is official port of reZonator to [Qt](qt.io) framework.
 The goal is to make it open-source and cross-platform.

-Currently version 2 is working but it is in early alpha state and does not implement most functions of version 1.
+Currently version 2 is in alpha state, but it implements most important functions of version 1:

+* Reading of project files (schemas) from version 1.
+* Stability calculation for resonators (standing-wave and ring).
+* Caustic calculation for resonators and single-pass systems.

-[Here](http://rezonator.orion-project.org/index.php?page=ver2) are some details and prebuild packages.
+[Here](http://rezonator.orion-project.org/index.php?page=ver2) are some details and prebuild packages for Windows, Linux and MacOS.

 ## Prepare build environment